Chunnyluny-RimWorld-Modding/DogApparel/README.md

 This mod should make life on the Rim more fun by adding support dogs for pawns who need assistance.
 Support dogs are trained to help disabled pawns.
 My idea was to let dogs play a big role in the story.
 These dogs are trained to assist with things like spotting dangers, fetching stuff, and solving mysteries.
 My idea was inspired by Scooby-Doo and Sherlock Holmes for the detective theme.
 An additional research option will be introduced under the "Advanced Trainability" category called "support dogs".

-_“Just a heads-up, I'm still learning to use GitHub and coding stuff.
-I hope you can enjoy this mod, as I enjoy making it for you”._
+_“Just a heads-up, I'm still learning how to use GitHub and trying to understand how coding stuff works, so I hope you can enjoy this mod, as I enjoy making this mod”._

 ### Required mod dependency: [Animal Gear](https://steamcommunity.com/workshop/filedetails/?id=1541438907)